edaplayground/eda-playground/docs/faq.rst

 =====================================================================================
 Are you sure?
 Are you perhaps a member of a professional institution that gives you an email address?

 Are you sure you need to?
 Using Aldec Riviera Pro does not require account validation: this is a commercial simulator, which supports VHDL, Verilog, System-Verilog and UVM.
-Using Cadence Specman does not require account validation, either.

 Which simulators require account validation?
 ============================================